hashicorp/terraform-website/content/source/docs/enterprise/private/diagnostics.html.md

 gnupg/  hashicorp-support.tar.gz  hashicorp-support.tar.gz.enc
 ```

-Next you will need to copy the `hashicorp-support.tar.gz.enc` file listed above off the instance.
+Next, copy the `hashicorp-support.tar.gz.enc` file listed above off the instance.
 This
 can be done via scp or another tool that can interface with the system over SSH/SFTP.
-For example on Linux and Mac OS X:
+For example, on Linux and Mac OS X:

 ```
 local$ scp -i ~/.ssh/hc-eng-emp.pem tfe-admin@1.2.3.4:/var/lib/hashicorp-support/hashicorp-support.tar.gz.enc .
 hashicorp-support.tar.gz.enc                                                      100%  111MB  20.9MB/s   00:05
 ```

-You will attach that support bundle to your support ticket using the SendSafely integration (as it allows for large file uploads).
+Then, attach the bundle to your support ticket.
+If possible, use the SendSafely integration (as it allows for large file uploads).

 ## Windows

 On Microsoft Windows, tools such as [PSCP](https://www.ssh.com/ssh/putty/putty-manuals/0.68/Chapter5.html) and [WinSCP](https://winscp.net/eng/index.php) can be used to transfer the file.

-# Installer based Installs
+# Installer-based Instances

-Diagnostic information is made available in the Installer via the dashboard, available on port 8800 of your installation.
+Diagnostic information is available via in the Installer dashboard on port 8800 of your installation.

-On your dashboard, click on the Support tab:
+On the dashboard, click on the Support tab:

 ![PTFE Dashboard Top](./assets/ptfe-dashboard.png)

-On the next page, you'll have access to click a button which will download the support bundle directly to your web browser.
+On the next page, click the _Download Support Bundle_ button which will download the support bundle directly to your web browser.

 ![PTFE Support](./assets/ptfe-support.png)

-You will attach that support bundle to your support ticket using the SendSafely integration (as it allows for large file uploads).
+Then, attach the bundle to your support ticket.
+If possible, use the SendSafely integration (as it allows for large file uploads).

 # Pre-Sales uploads

-If you do not have access to the HashiCorp support ticket system, you may upload files directly at https://hashicorp.sendsafely.com/dropzone/private-tfe.
+Customers in the pre-sales phase can upload files directly at https://hashicorp.sendsafely.com/dropzone/private-tfe.